 Use an Email List For Your Website

-An email list is a list of emails you have access to and permission from to contact on a regular basis (Convert Kit is the most popular mailing list provider).
-You collect emails via your site by having an optin box on various pages of your website.
+An email list is a list of emails you have access to and permission from to contact on a regular basis.

 When designing your site factor in the placement for an eventual opt-in box for an email list.
-You should start an email list once you have a website that is getting 500 visitors a day and is making enough money to justify the $20 or so monthly cost of Aweber.
-You should also have something to sell, or some goal with the email list.
+You should start an email list once you’re at over 200 visitors a day.
+Test form placements to find out what converts best for your website.

 “Links” are short for hyperlinks.
 These are the items within a web page you can click on.
 The best color for your hyperlinks are a color that will stick out.